lcim/typed-vite__deploy/README.md

+# Introduction

+This is ready made template for deploying react typescript projects using Vite and GitHub Actions.
+Your page rebuilds each time you push some codes to yhis GitHub repository.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.